moyix/csaw23_nervcenter/NOTES.md

 Yes!
 If the client never sends non-OOB data and the server never processes the OOB data then select sets readfds to all 0s and we can put whatever we want in exceptfds by sending OOBs.

+UPDATE: it's not quite as nice as I hoped. `select()` operates on longs, and it appears to zero out everything except the fds that are actually set.
+So at least 64 bits will always be overwritten, but if the ulimit max fd is less than 1024+64 not all of those bits will be settable by the attacker.
+Might have to see if I can peek at the implementation at some point to understand where/why that happens and whether it can be avoided somehow.

 # Questions

 - Does the kernel actually write beyond FD_SETSIZE?
 YES
 - How to get key in a overflowable format?
 Maybe just copy N into a fixed-size buffer after generating it?
 - Control MSB or LSB?
     - Need to do empirical tests: if we try (say) all 2^5 possible 5-bit overflows, how many are factorable in 30 minutes?
+        - LSB did somewhat better (24/128 solved vs 19/128 solved) BUT this is misleading because keys where the LSB is 0 (i.e., even numbers) are basically useless--OpenSSL rejects them because it uses Montgomery multiplication, which requires an odd key.
     - Regen key every time they connect?
+        - Yes, for now anyway.
 - Would elliptic curve signatures work better?
 - Rowhammer paper also has attack on DH key exchange, hmm...